 The Lumary L-DS100 smart dimmer switch is an excellent option on our list of the best switches on the market today.
 These switches are super easy to install since they’re compatible with standard wall plate configurations and can be screwed in or snapped on.
 After installing the switches in the wall, you just need to connect them to your WiFi network before you can use voice or app control.

 The Lumary smart dimmer switches are also really easy to use, whether through the app or manually on the switch itself.
 We were most pleased with the sunset and sunrise mode that the Lumary switches offer, which schedule your lights on/off based on your local sunrise and sunset times.
 The Lumary lacks a fade on and off mode, though, but in light of all the other benefits this switch provides, this wasn’t too big of a deal.
 The best smart outlet can make your home even more intelligent.

 How We Decided

 After we received the different dimmer switches, we got right to work installing them in our living spaces to measure how easy the entire installation process was.
 The difficulty of installation can vary depending on what type of switch you buy and the existing wiring in your home, but we specifically looked for clear instructions and universal compatibility when it came to face and wall plates.
-The best dimmer switches are easy to install and shouldn’t require you to hire an electrician, unless you feel super uncomfortable doing the job yourself.
+The best dimmer switches are easy to install and don’t need a neutral wire, and shouldn’t require you to hire an electrician unless you feel super uncomfortable doing the job yourself.